RickofManc/RickofManc/README.md

 - 👋 Hi, I’m RickofManc
 - 👀 Aspiring to be a Junior Developer
 - 🌱 Primarily through learning to code with the Code Institute
-- 💞️ Looking to collaborate on anything and everything
+- 💞️ Looking to create with you
 - 📫 Email rickatherton316@gmail.com